Glossary of Moving Terms

 Third Party Services: Services performed by someone other than the carrier at your request or as required by federal, state or local law.

-Unpacking: The removal of your goods from containers (boxes) and crates, and the disposal of such containers and packing materials.
+Unpacking: The removal of your goods from containers (boxes) and crates for a fee, the disposal of such empty containers and packing materials incurs an additional charge.

 Valuation: Shipper's declaration of the value declared for the possessions being shipped, thereby establishing the carrier's maximum liability for loss or damage to the shipment.
-If no value is declared, the liability is then controlled by the tariff under which the shipment was moved.
+If no value is declared, the liability is then controlled by the tariff under which the shipment was moved, for moving intrastate state within NJ, it is $1.00 per lb per article; all interstate moving minimum is only $0.60 per pound per article.

 Van: Movers call all types and kinds of trucks used for moving "vans".
-A van can be as small as a small econoline pack van or as large as an 80 foot long tractor-trailer.
+A van can be as small as a small Ford window van or as large as an 80 foot long tractor-trailer.

 Van Operator: The driver of the vehicle carrying your household goods.